Skip to content

 Does obtaining recognition improve the quality of health care?

-Yes, as seen in DPRP historical results, BTE believes that if physicians 1) know what processes and outcomes are essential, and 2) collect data on what they do and are able to review aggregate data from their patient population, care will improve.
+As seen in DPRP historical results, BTE believes that if physicians 1) know what processes and outcomes are essential, and 2) collect data on what they do and are able to review aggregate data from their patient population, care will improve.

 For DPRP applicants from 1997 to 2003: